 Table of Contents

-In this article, we cover the core basics of how to prepare for a golf tournament in 16 simple golf tips.
+In this golf tournament guide, we cover the core basics of how to prepare for a golf tournament in 16 simple golf tournament tips.
 Read on, for valuable information on keeping you golf fit and focused on the golf course.

 I have played golf tournaments since I was 6, ranging from 9 hole local junior competitions to the World School Golf Challenge.
 Based on my experiences, I will show you how to prepare for a tournament and be the best version possible.